QasimK/qasimk.github.io/collections/_drafts/_computer_is_home.md

     * SIGSTOP & SIGCONT
 * Time Sync
     * Use Chrony
+    /etc/chrony.conf
+    server 0.pool.ntp.org iburst
+    server 1.pool.ntp.org iburst
+    server 2.pool.ntp.org iburst
+    server 3.pool.ntp.org iburst
+    Note that: uk.pool.ntp.org is not used because ntp.org will try to redirect you to the closest servers, and you may not be in the UK all the time.
+Not sure if the trade-off is worth it.
+    They also suggest that the country-specific pools may not have enough servers, but UK does.
 * Avahi-browser Windows NetBIOS names: insert wins before mdns_minimal.
     * => hostname.local
 * Virtualbox